 Jonah saw the cemetery decaying.
 The church bells would not stop ringing with the birthing and wedding and servicing, on the hour every half hour at the quarter of the hour.
 What was it that made these people all need to keep so close together?
 He did not know.
 They took no notice of the world outside them.
 They could not look up and fathom the meaning of the clouds that filled the skies above them.
 They knew nothing of the ways of the Cloudbuyers.

-The horse took Jonah deftly through the town.
+The horse took Jonah through the town.
 They stopped before a service entrance, a side gate located in a fence that went around a well-tended lawn surrounding a stone white mansion.
 A service man inside the fence stopped his tending of the lawn and came to see them.
 He nodded his head when he saw the horse and he opened the gate.
 He took them to the rear of the mansion where a stable held other horses.
 Jonah felt the horse stir beneath him at the smell of home.
-It was with surprise that the service man opened the door to the loft and with surprise that the service boys threw down a bail of hay into the rack for the horse to nibble on.
+It was with surprise that the service man opened the door to the loft and with surprise that the service boys threw down a bale of hay into the rack for the horse to nibble on.

-Jonah slid down the horse’s back and followed the service man into the mansion and there he sat down in a room full of books.
+Jonah slid off the horse’s back and followed the service man into the mansion and there he sat down in a room full of books.
 They surrounded him on every side.
 He knew he could not break free of them or the words held tightly on their pages.
 He waited there for the books to speak and never a word did he think to say.
 The writing of a word was something he had not done clearly in many years.
 On the reading table one such book lay open toward him, providing complicated combinations of glyphs and squiggles.
 They danced in and out of his vision.